Death toll from Moscow concert hall attack rises to 133 as Putin addresses the nation

 U.S. intelligence officials also said they had warned the Kremlin earlier this month about a possible attack based on intelligence information.

-"The U.S. Government had information about a planned terrorist attack in Moscow - potentially targeting large gatherings, to include concerts," Adrienne Watson, a spokesperson for the National Security Council, said in a statement.
+"The U.S. Government had information about a planned terrorist attack in Moscow - potentially targeting large gatherings, to include concerts," Adrienne Watson, a spokesperson for the National Security Council, said in a statement on Friday.

 Watson said the intelligence prompted the U.S. Embassy to issue a security advisory to Americans living in Russia, and share the information with Russian authorities in accordance with its longstanding "duty to warn" policy.